Inference-time optimization for experiment-grounded protein ensemble generation: Contributions and Main Results

 \subsection{Contributions}

 \textbf{Inference-time optimization.} We introduce a novel inference-time optimization (IT-Optimization) framework for sequence-conditioned diffusion models that treats AF3 as a learned structural prior.
 We condition sampling by updating Pairformer trunk embeddings using gradients of any differentiable objective, including experiment-derived likelihoods, confidence metrics, or combinations thereof.
-Unlike coordinate-space guidance along a fixed denoising trajectory, representation-space updates persist across sampling runs and bias subsequent trajectories toward target-satisfying structures.
-The framework is agnostic to the internal diffusion iterations and composes with any modified sampling scheme, functioning as a meta-guidance layer that shapes the conditioning landscape before coordinate-level steering takes effect.
-Empirically, representation-space conditioning significantly and consistently outperforms coordinate-space guidance and serves as an effective upstream step for downstream coordinate-level refinement (see Figures \ref{fig:method_inner}, \ref{fig:method_outer}).
+Unlike coordinate-space guidance along a fixed denoising trajectory, representation-space updates persist across sampling runs and bias subsequent trajectories toward target-satisfying structures (see Figure \ref{fig:convergence}).
+The framework is agnostic to the internal diffusion iterations and the underlying protein generative model (Figure \ref{fig:boltz_convergence}).
+It composes with any modified sampling scheme, functioning as a meta-guidance layer that shapes the conditioning landscape before coordinate-level steering takes effect.
+Empirically, representation-space conditioning significantly and consistently outperforms coordinate-space guidance and serves as an effective upstream step for downstream coordinate-level refinement (see Figures \ref{fig:method_inner}, \ref{fig:method_outer}).\footnote{AF3, AlphaFold, and AlphaFold3 are used interchangeably; IT-Opt, IT-Optimization, and Inference-time Optimization are used interchangeably.}

 \textbf{Energy-weighted sampling.} We combine the AF3 structural prior with an external force-field prior via energy-based reweighting, enabling Boltzmann-weighted ensemble statistics rather than uniform weighting of accepted samples.
 This preserves agreement with the conditioning signal while biasing populations toward thermodynamically plausible regions, yielding ensembles with improved energetic profiles.